Parental Controls

 This is only possible if your child’s age is below 12 years old and they are added to a Family Group.
 The option to leave the family group will be grayed out:

-However, if you’ve set a strong PIN for your child’s Screen Time restriction, your child will still need to enter that PIN to unlock the iPhone or factory reset the device.
+If this isn't an option for you, then it's important to choose a strong Screen Time PIN.
+If you’ve set a strong PIN for your child’s Screen Time restriction, your child will still need to enter that PIN to unlock the iPhone.

 See our dedicated guide about how to automatically restrict iPhone usage for your child.